Braves vs. Diamondbacks Player Props Betting Odds

-Oddsmakers have set player props for Corbin Carroll, Ronald Acuna Jr. and others when the Arizona Diamondbacks host the Atlanta Braves at Chase Field on Saturday at 10:10 PM ET.
+Ronald Acuna Jr. and Lourdes Gurriel Jr. are among the players with prop bets for the taking when the Atlanta Braves and the Arizona Diamondbacks meet at Chase Field on Sunday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!